 Overview: Guidance and Counselling

 Psychology is a field that investigates the actions and thoughts of human beings.
-Its objective is to inquire about the causes of individual behavior and cognition.
-Within psychology, there are two significant concepts that often go unnoticed: guidance and counseling.
+Its objective is to inquire about the causes of individual behaviour and cognition.
+Within psychology, two significant concepts often go unnoticed: guidance and counselling.

 Must Read: Difference Between Coaching and Mentoring